-You can use the Style Group property in the Report Inspector to apply an XSD style to a page report tab or web report.
+You can use the Style Group property in the Others category of the Properties sheet for the Page Report Tab or Web Report object in the Report Inspector to apply an XSD style to a page report tab or web report.
 For page report tabs, you can also specify a style group for different export formats using the Style Group for Export properties.

 Once you have applied a style group to a page report tab or a web report via the Style Group property, when you preview or export the report, Designer prompts you the Select Style Group dialog box to specify a style group for the report; when you publish the report to Server, Designer displays the Publish Additional Resources dialog box for you to select the style groups to publish with the report.
 By selecting a style group at runtime, you can change the look and feel of your report in a dynamic way.

 After applying a style in a report, if you further edit the corresponding style file, you need to apply the style again to make the changes take effect.
 When you apply a style to an object more than once, Designer combines and overwrites (for the same properties) the properties defined for this object in all the styles you have ever selected.

 - There are 15 sets of demo XSD styles provided by Logi Report, which can be applied to crosstabs, tables, banded objects and DBFields converted from previous versions.
 Other components can only apply the XSD styles which are created by yourself.
 XSD styles are primarily for compatibility with previous versions.